You want a lawyer who has walked this walk a thousand times.

 Wire fraud — similar to mail fraud — is usually considered a federal offense, because the internet spans across state boundaries.
 Some of the more common wire fraud schemes include:

 - False advertising

 Many wire crime offenses are considered white collar crimes if the event takes place as a business transaction.
-White collar crimes often come with a lot of public scrutiny and unwanted media attention.
-If you are confronted by the media, the police or anyone else, it is important that you remain quiet and calm.
+If you are confronted by the police or anyone else, it is important that you remain quiet and calm.
 Denying the accusation or trying to explain your side of the story could result in complications in court down the road.
 Remember anything you say can and will be used against you so it’s best to remain quiet unless a lawyer is present.